RunestoneInteractive/RunestoneServer/docker/README.rst

 ^^^^^^^
 If running on Windows, either:

-    Install Ubuntu on `WSL2 <https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview>`_.
+    `Install Ubuntu on WSL2 <https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview>`_.
 Next, install then run
     `Docker Desktop`_; see the note above on the initialization process.

-    or
+    **OR**

-    Install Ubuntu on `VirtualBox <https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox>`_ or on some other virtualization software.
+    `Install Ubuntu on VirtualBox <https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox>`_ or on some other virtualization software.
 You do not need to install the Docker Desktop.

         .. note:: VirtualBox